 Local authority responsibilities

 In the UK, authorised food officers at Local Authorities have responsibility for official controls relating to allergen rules.
+As allergen rules did not previously cover non-prepacked food (prior to EU FIC), some changes to food enforcement responsibilities at local level have been made.

+In practice, the new allergen requirements for non-prepacked foods mostly impact on the food service/catering sector and retail businesses selling non-prepacked foods such as butchers, bakers, market stall holders and delicatessens.

 In England, where there is a dual enforcement responsibility in some areas, the first tier (County Councils) are under a duty to enforce (Regulation 9 (1) Food Information Regulations 2014 (FIR) SI 2014/1855) and second tier councils have the power to enforce (Regulation 9 (2) Food Information Regulations 2014).
 Although there is no need for arrangements to be made to give powers to food hygiene enforcement officers in second tier councils, authorised food officers are encouraged to discuss and reach an understanding on how to enforce allergen requirements at a local level.